A decade of simultaneous nitrification and denitrification experience in MBR applications

 3.1 Islamorada WRF, FL (4-stage Enviroquip® MBR System)

 Islamorada, FL (located in Plantation Key) was historically serviced by a traditional septic tank system.
 However, the coral island has little capacity to handle septic supernatant.
 Because of this, the septic system was contaminating surrounding waters which led to algal blooms and fecal coliform contamination in some areas, restricting recreational use of the water.
-A decision was made to upgrade to MBR technology to treat higher flows, in a small footprint and attain reuse quality standards.
+A decision was made to upgrade to MBR technology to treat higher flows, in a small area print and attain reuse quality standards.

 The WRF was designed to treat a maximum month flow of 0.37 MGD and peak flows up to 0.50 MGD.
 The plant was also designed to meet BOD/TSS/TN/TP limits of 5.0/5.0/3.0/1.0 respectively: the TN limit is an annual average and phosphorus removal is achieved through chemical addition.
 The treated effluent is delivered to either a reuse storage tank or a local aquifer.
 When the effluent is used for reuse, it passes through UV disinfection and then irrigates baseball fields and other green spaces in the community.
 This additional step is not necessary when the effluent is injected into the well.